The NEW Taste of CollectionSee full Range

 Santiago de Compostela

-Ponferrada is a city on the cross roads of the French Way and the Invierno Camino routes to Santiago.
-It is here that pilgrims in winter veered south on their way to Santiago thereby avoiding O Cebreiro, notorious for poor weather during the colder months.
-Your pilgrimage begins in this impressive city with its' Los Templarios Castle home to the Knights Templars’ Library.
-Another sight of interest is the Renaissance church, Basílica Nuestra Señora de la Encina with its 17th-century bell tower.
+Ponferrada is the capital of the Bierzo region, located at the crossroads of the French Way and the Invierno Camino routes to Santiago.
+It is here that pilgrims in winter veered south on their way to Santiago to avoid O Cebreiro, notorious for poor weather during the colder months.
+Your pilgrimage begins in this impressive city, with its Los Templarios Castle, home to the Knights Templars’ Library, and the Renaissance Basílica Nuestra Señora de la Encina with its 17th-century bell tower.
 Aside from these great sights, there is a lively historic quarter with interesting bars and restaurants.
+Enjoy exploring its historic centre and perhaps a glass of the great local wine.

 Meals: Nil